jeffmikels/mattermost_api_dart/doc/MattermostEmojiApi.md

 );

-final image = BINARY_DATA_HERE; // MultipartFile | A file to be uploaded
+final MultipartFile image = BINARY_DATA_HERE; // MultipartFile | A file to be uploaded
-final emoji = emoji_example; // String | A JSON object containing a `name` field with the name of the emoji and a `creator_id` field with the id of the authenticated user.
+final String emoji = 'emoji_example'; // String | A JSON object containing a `name` field with the name of the emoji and a `creator_id` field with the id of the authenticated user.

 try {
   final result = await client.emoji.createEmoji(image, emoji);